tKayZells/web-components/README.md

 ---

 <p align="center">
-  A small project to showcase how to make web components such as: Tabs, Modals, etc. Using css and js without any framework.
+  A small project to showcase how to make web components such as: Tabs, Modals, etc. Using css and/or js without any framework.
     <br>
 </p>